Funding is available, on competitive basis, for PhD studentships (information is here)

 Brief research statement

-My current main research direction is Bayesian inference for nonregular
+One of my research directions is Bayesian inference for nonregular

 statistical models, particularly where the unknown parameter is on the boundary